nikhilsna/student/documentation/xavier/coin-flip-documentation.md

     }
 }
 ```
-The key thing to point out is the use of the Math.random() function which is a built-in function provided by the creators of JavaScript which allows us coders to utilize randomness (such as with a coin flip).
+The key thing to point out is the use of the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random" target="_blank">Math.random()</a> function which is a built-in function provided by the creators of JavaScript which allows us coders to utilize randomness (such as with a coin flip).

 #### Step 3: Make a button so the user can interact with the function